tmthyln/MahjongTiles.jl/docs/src/index.md

 # MahjongTiles.jl Documentation

 This is a library package for working with Mahjong games and its primitives, such as tiles, decks, and hands.
+It's designed to be useful for both simulation or gameplay.

 ## Getting Started